 The cycle of Deployment does not end at the Homecoming.
 Sure, Homecoming Day is an exciting day to welcome them home, but it is followed by a huge period of adjustment for the service member, the spouse, and their children.
 That adjustment period is called Reintegration.
+Just as the months leading up to deployment can be stressful and frustrating, many relationships experience difficulties immediately after deployment.
 Both the spouse and the service member change during the Deployment.
 The have unique experiences–good or bad.
 They develop new habits–good or bad.
 Afterwards, they have to live together again and resume their marriage, but things don’t ever go back to “the way they were before.”
 You just have to create a New Normal instead.

 Sometimes it goes smoothly, sometimes it doesn’t.
 For some couples it takes a week or so to get into a routine.
 For other couples it can take months.
 It all depends on a bunch of factors that may change from couple to couple, or even from one deployment to the next.
 A new baby, moving, new orders, family stress, can all make this period a lot more challenging.

 The secrets no one wants to discuss about Reintegration

 I think one of the hardest parts about Reintegration is that no one talks about it, so no one is prepared for it.
 Everyone focuses on Homecoming Day–what to wear, how to design a sign, etc. No one talks about what will happen the next day, or the next week, or how to deepen your marriage with someone you haven’t seen or hardly talked to in six months or more.
 Sometimes, it can be a huge challenge!